- HDFS 310 & 410

 You received your PIN from your academic advisor, we do not have them.

-When you register for H410, 1 credit is the default, you need to manually change this to the credit amount you need to take for your H410 requirement.
+When you register, 1 credit is the default, you need to manually change this to the credit amount you need to take for your internship requirement.

 There are optional assignments in the portfolio template that you can complete for extra hours.
 These are submitted by Tuesday of Finals Week.
 Opportunities should be free to the student.
 Please see the portfolio for specific instructions.
 Some specific examples of professional development to count as extra hours include: